Finbuckle/Finbuckle.MultiTenant/docs/Stores.md

 // Remove a tenant.
 store.TryRemove(newTenant.Identifier);
 ```

+In addition the underlying dbcontext can be used to modify data in the same way
+Entity Framework Core works with any dbcontext.

 ## Http Remote Store
 Sends the tenant identifier, provided by the multitenant strategy, to an http(s) endpoint to get a `TenantInfo` object in return.
 The [Http Remote Store Sample](https://github.com/Finbuckle/Finbuckle.MultiTenant/tree/master/samples/ASP.NET%20Core%203/HttpRemoteStoreSample) projects demonstrate this store.
 This store is usually case insensitive when retrieving tenant information by tenant identifier, but the remote server might be more restrictive.